 The 2022 Illinois State Water Plan is now available!
 IWRC is pleased to have contributed to the report as part of the Illinois State Water Plan Task Force, a unified coalition of state agencies developed by the Department of Natural Resources addressing key issues in state water resource management.
 The report details 13 categories of critical water issues and establishes a 7-year strategic plan for the management and protection of surface water, groundwater, and public water supply resources.

-To read or download the report click here
+To read or download the report click here.

 Call for Abstracts: The Harmful Algal Bloom Symposium is Returning in 2023!

 The Harmful Algal Bloom Research Symposium is coming back in 2023!
 The Algal Bloom Action Team’s popular Harmful Algal Bloom Research Symposium will return for it’s third year this January 5-6, 2023!
 The symposium is free and will be held entirely virtually.
 Over the last two years, the event has brought together over 600 water professionals annually from across the North Central Region to hear about the latest Harmful Algal Bloom Research, discuss examples of effective bloom management, and learn about the latest technologies tackling this global issue.
+Our call for abstracts is now open!
+The Harmful Algal Bloom Symposium is a great opportunity to share your work with fellow water professionals.
+Be sure to submit an abstract of your work today!
+Research and case study abstracts are encouraged!
+Abstracts are due at 11:59 PM CT on Friday, November 4th. |

 Iowa Water Center Co-Leads Harmful Algal Bloom Research And Education Partnership